 Trends and Latest Developments

 The latest developments in space exploration, such as the Artemis program aimed at returning humans to the Moon, also reflect the ongoing commitment to diversity and inclusion.
-NASA has set a goal of landing the first woman and the first person of color on the Moon, signaling a clear message that space exploration is for everyone.
+That's why nASA has set a goal of landing the first woman and the first person of color on the Moon, signaling a clear message that space exploration is for everyone.
 Ellen Ochoa's pioneering achievements have paved the way for these future missions, inspiring a new generation of explorers to reach for the stars.

 Tips and Expert Advice